V-Sekai/shader-motion-navy-lead-ostrich/shadow_motion_specification/bone_rotation.md

 Unity calibrates bone orientations when an avatar is imported.

 In most cases, x-axis is used for twist (axial motion) and yz-axes are used for swing (spherical motion).

-Its exact values can be accessed by Unity internal methods `Avatar.GetPostRotation` and `Avatar.GetLimitSign`, and **they do not match the axes of the bone Transform**.
+It's exact values can be accessed by Unity internal methods `Avatar.GetPostRotation` and `Avatar.GetLimitSign`, and **they do not match the axes of the bone Transform**.

 For reference, we provide a table of calibrated bone orientations when the avatar is in T-pose (facing forward), with Unity's axes convention +X = right, +Y = up, +Z = forward.